 Each round, roll two dice and fill in one of the scoring zones.
 Some zones need to be filled in a certain way, and most will cause some sort of effect, so the order you fill them in is important.
 If you ever can't fill a zone, you'll lose a ball.
 Lose three balls and the game is over.
 Try to fill as many scoring zones as possible while triggering multipliers, opening tunnels, and getting the coveted multiball.

-The first three tables in black and white, along with their Special Edition variants are available here for any amount.
-Full colour editions of all 5 games are available here for $15, or you may purchase them individually at PnP arcade for $3 each.
+The tables in black and white, are available here for any amount.
+Full colour editions of all 7 games are available here for $15, or you may purchase them individually at PnP arcade for $3 each.

 - 02/07/2019 Fixed a "thier" typo on all new tables.
 Removed the unnecessary x4 checkbox from Chromastodon.
 Gave Wolf Hackers SE a bit of its distinctive shape back.
 Have removed the original editions from the demo, it feels like that could confuse new players.

 - 22/06/2019 Added New Boards, "Chromastodon" and "Championship Boogerball".
 Added Special Editions of all previous boards.
 Added Full-Colour editions of all boards.